ACT State Organizations

 The ACT State Organizations Steering Committee comprises 15 elected members who work to identify ACT State Organizations initiatives and ensure their alignment with the mission, goals, and objectives of ACT.
 The Steering Committee format enables ACT State Organizations to operate more efficiently and effectively through shared resources, streamlined communications, and standardized processes across state councils.

-ACT State Organizations and Public Affairs (PA) help position ACT as a thought leader at the national and state levels.
+ACT State Organizations & State and Federal Programs help position ACT as a thought leader at the national and state levels.
 As a part of the ACT Education and Career Solutions division, PA comprises experts in policy development, federal and state government relations, and outreach to states and national organizations.
 PA staff members are primarily located in Iowa City and Washington, DC, which affords the office a unique opportunity to closely align with ACT business units, policymakers, and national thought leaders.

 ACT State Organizations Resources